spencer17x/babylon-vtuber/README.md

 https://spencer17x.github.io/babylon-vtuber/#/vrm?modelUrl=xxxxx

-**note:** You can load your own model by adding the url parameter model url
+**note:** You can load your own model by adding the url parameter modelUrl